coherence-community/coherence-demo/README.md

 ## Overview

 This document describes how to build and run the Coherence Demonstration application.
-The application showcases Coherence general features, scalability capabilities, and new features of 14.1.1.0 version including:
+The application showcases Coherence general features, scalability capabilities including:

+* Clustering and Data Sharding
+* Scalability and High Availability
-* Cache Persistence
+* Disk-Based Persistence
+* Parallel Queries
+* Efficient Aggregation
+* In-Place Processing
 * Federation (Grid Edition feature only)
-* Java 8 Support
+* Lambda Support
 * OpenTracing Support

 When you run the application locally, it results in a single self-contained JAR, javadoc and source.